samsherrawal/adfSynapseHOL/modules/module04.md

 * Network Security Group
 * This template can help you create self-hosted IR and make it workable in azure VMs.
 The VM must join in an existing VNET.

+## Using the Self Hosted Runtime Integration

+Self hosted runtime integration is used to copy data from on-prem environment to azure cloud.
+You could use your local machine or the host computer(ADPDesktop) for these labs.

+On this lab section we will perform the below three tasks:

+a) Read data from on-prem SQL table and push to azure blob storage - done
+b) Copy files from on-prem to azure blob storage - done
+c) running stored procedure on the onprem sql using self hosted IR as alternate way of performing complex ETL

 [Continue >](../modules/module05.md)